Chen-Dixi/ColorKit/README.md

 The development covers a lot of complicated work, costing not only money but also time.
 These are the way to support

-- If you found it valuable, give us a star, it means a lot to me.
+- If you found it valuable, give a star, it means a lot to me.
 - Donate with Alipay through the sponsor button above this repository.